microsoft/vscode-docs/docs/editor/codebasics.md

 You can configure hot exit by setting `files.hotExit` to the following values:

 * `"off"`: Disable hot exit.
-* `"onExit"`: Hot exit will be triggered when the application is closed, that is when the last window is closed on Windows/Linux or when the workbench.action.quit command is triggered (command palette, keybinding, menu).
+* `"onExit"`: Hot exit will be triggered when the application is closed, that is when the last window is closed on Windows/Linux or when the `workbench.action.quit` command is triggered (from the **Command Palette**, keyboard shortcut or menu).
 All windows with backups will be restored upon next launch.
-* `"onExitAndWindowClose"`: Hot exit will be triggered when the application is closed, that is when the last window is closed on Windows/Linux or when the workbench.action.quit command is triggered (command palette, keybinding, menu), and also for any window with a folder opened regardless of whether it\'s the last window.
+* `"onExitAndWindowClose"`: Hot exit will be triggered when the application is closed, that is when the last window is closed on Windows/Linux or when the `workbench.action.quit` command is triggered (from the **Command Palette**, keyboard shortcut or menu), and also for any window with a folder opened regardless of whether it is the last window.
 All windows without folders opened will be restored upon next launch.
-To restore folder windows as they were before shutdown set "window.reopenFolders" to "all".
+To restore folder windows as they were before shutdown, set `window.reopenFolders` to `all`.

 ## Search Across Files